JonKing93/Github-Tutorial-Workshop/workshop/welcome.md

 3. Backing up projects with documentation and version control, and
 4. Organizing simultaneous versions of files (i.e. branches).

 Forking code and pull requests will not be a primary focus.
 Throughout the workshop, I will use a demo project to illustrate key concepts.
-However, you are strongly encouraged to bring your own projects for the exercises.
+However, you are welcome to use your own projects for the exercises.

 ### Prerequisites